Daniel200273/concept-vectors-gemma3/README.md

 2. **Projecting vectors** onto vocabulary embeddings to find concept-specific activations
 3. **Validating concepts** through causal intervention experiments using noise injection

-The goal is to identify vectors formed by parameters in the model's MLP layers that promote the activation of sets of words representing interpretable concepts like "Programming", "Science Fiction", or "Blockchain".
+The goal is to identify vectors formed by parameters in the model's MLP layers that promote the activation of sets of words representing interpretable concepts like "Harry Potter", "Nanomaterials", or "Blockchain".

-## Gemma-3 1B Architecture

-# Concept Vectors — Gemma-3 (1B)

-> Disclaimer: the python executables in this repository configure a local Hugging Face cache and expect a personal Hugging Face token available in the environment (HF_TOKEN).

 ![Automated pipeline](images/automated-pipeline.png)

- # Concept Vectors — Gemma-3 (1B)

-Concise, runnable README for extracting and validating interpretable concept directions from Gemma-3 intermediate activations.
+> Note: the python executables in this repository configure a local Hugging Face cache and expect a personal Hugging Face token available in the environment (HF_TOKEN).

+## Automated Pipeline Summary 🔁

-Quick summary
+Quick summary of the pipeline:
+- 🔑 Generate keywords for chosen concepts and match them to vocabulary tokens.
-- Extract column vectors from MLP down-projection layers.
+- 📐 Extract column vectors from MLP down-projection layers and token embeddings from Gemma-3 output embedding matrix.
-- Project those vectors to the token embedding matrix to find high-activating tokens.
+- 📊 Project those vectors to the token embedding matrix and rank them based on how well they align with the target concept embeddings.
-- Validate candidate directions with causal interventions (noise injection) and targeted QA/adversarial tests.
+- ✅ Validate candidate directions with causal interventions (noise injection) and targeted QA/adversarial tests.
+- ⚠️ Perform adversarial testing using crafted jailbreak prompts (not included in the automated pipeline).

+# Experimental Setup
-Minimum setup
+## Minimum setup ⚙️
 1. Create a Python environment and install dependencies:
 ```bash
 pip install -r requirements.txt